alcoholicbevrage/alcoholicbevrage/README.md

 <details>
   <summary> <p align="center"> Introduction wipppppp </summary>

-<sub> Hi, I'm a mentally ill teenager, i dont really do much in ponytown except hang out with my friends and/or chill around. im mostly dry and a bit more blunt with people i just met and friends I'm not close to. im usually kind though, so dont worry.
-I don't have a DNI list, I block/hide freely.
+<sub> Hi, I'm a mentally ill and edgy teenager, i dont really do much in ponytown except hang out with my friends and/or chill around. im mostly dry and a bit more blunt with people i just met and friends I'm not close to. im usually kind though, so dont worry. i tend to act mean as a joke (i think)

-<sub> i have a tendency to act mean as a joke, name call (negatively), and i joke about violence, gutting, cannibalism a lot.

 <sub> im interested in mental health/psychology (idk anymor), and a few visual novels. i dont talk about my interests often